symbiote/silverstripe-advancedworkflow/docs/en/userguide/setting-up-workflows.md

 Click anywhere on the table row and in the "Next Action" drop-down menu, make your choice as Editor, then select "Save".
 You can also see a log of the actions.

+[alert]
-<div class="alert alert-info" markdown="1"> You are also able to select the blue content-title text to view the page
-itself within the CMS and manually review the changes before committing to accepting or rejecting them.
+You are also able to select the blue content-title text to view the page itself within the CMS and manually review the changes before committing to accepting or rejecting them.
 If you now go back to the _Workflow_ left-hand navigation menu item, you'll notice that the items that were in the "Your Pending Items" list, are no longer there.
-This is because the action is now with the users of the "Content Publishers" group.</div>
+This is because the action is now with the users of the "Content Publishers" group.
+[/alert]

 Logout of the CMS, and login as your "Content Publisher" user.
 Select the "Workflows" left-hand navigation menu item, and notice that there is a similar list to before, entitled "Your pending items", again with the "Workflow Test" page being the only item.
 Click on this item and make your selection as manager, and then select